adamtimm/katacoda-scenarios/pg_featureserv/03-user_defined_functions.md

-# (Be sure to run these command in Terminal 2)
+# (Be sure to run these commands in Terminal 2)

-To create a userdefined function, first we must log into the running database
+To create a user defined function, first we must log into the running database

 ```PGPASSWORD="password" psql -h localhost -U groot nyc```{{execute}}